marcellokabora/taxiapp/readme.md

 The app should contain the following features:

-- A **map** and a **table**, both showing the vehicles from the FREE NOW and SHARE NOW lists.
+- A **map** and a **table**, both showing the vehicles from the TAXI NOW and SHARE TAXI lists.
 You can load the vehicles from the server that you'll start (info on starting it in the "Server Setup" section).
 The vehicles in the table and in the map should be the same.
 - **Sort** the results by “Licence plate”
 - **Paginate** the results from the APIs to show just up to 10 vehicles in the table and in the map
 - If we click on a row in the table, we should **highlight** the corresponding marker in the map